 The Supreme Court is the highest court in Kazakhstan.
-It acts as the court of final appeal with regard to cases heard by the lower courts and as a court of original jurisdiction for certain categories of disputes (i.e., cases challenging actions or decisions of the Central Electoral Committee).
+It acts as the court of final appeal with regard to cases heard by the lower courts and as a court of original jurisdiction for certain categories of disputes (i.e., cases challenging actions or decisions of the Central Election Committee).
 There are several bodies in the Supreme Court including the Plenary Meeting of the Supreme Court and the Civil and Criminal Collegia.
 The Plenary Meeting issues binding interpretations of existing legislation.
 The Cassation Collegium examines verdicts already in force.

-As part of the program of judicial reform, the government established specialized inter-district courts that have the status of local city and district courts.
-These include economic courts (which hear disputes where the parties are legal entities or sole proprietors), administrative courts (which hear cases on offenses), juvenile courts (which have jurisdiction in cases involving minors) and criminal courts (which have jurisdiction over criminal cases).
-However, from 1 July 2021, the administrative courts will be responsible for considering cases on challenging actions/decisions of state authorities, while administrative offenses cases will be considered by criminal courts.
+As part of the program of judicial reform, the government established specialized interdistrict courts that have the status of local city and district courts.
+These include economic courts (which hear disputes where the parties are legal entities or sole proprietors), administrative courts (which hear claims challenging decisions of the state authorities and officials), courts on administrative offenses (which hear cases on administrative offenses), juvenile courts (which have jurisdiction in cases involving minors) and criminal courts (which have jurisdiction over criminal cases).

-In addition, in 2015, investment panels were established in the Astana City Court and the Supreme Court for the resolution of disputes involving investors and their local subsidiaries.
+In addition, since 2021, Nur-Sultan City Inter-District Economic Court and Nur-Sultan City Inter-District Administrative Court have exclusive jurisdiction for the resolution of disputes involving investors and their local subsidiaries.

-In 2015, the constitutional Law on the Astana International Financial Center was adopted.
+In 2015, the Constitutional Law on the Astana International Financial Center was adopted.
 This law provides, among other things, for the institution of the AIFC Court, which resolves: (i) disputes between the center's participants (companies registered on AIFC territory); (ii) disputes about transactions conducted in the AIFC and based on AIFC law; and (iii) disputes referred to the AIFC Court by the parties concerned.